-The Extra Care schemes that are commissioned on a purely block contract basis will not receive an automatic uplift pending the forthcoming tender process due to be commenced within quarter two of the new financial year.
-For the new scheme model that is tied to the domiciliary framework an increase of 4.85% will be applicable.
+The Extra Care schemes that are commissioned on a purely block contract basis will receive an uplift of 5.6% which equates to £85,800 pending the retender process due in the new financial year.
+For the new scheme model that is tied to the domiciliary framework an increase of 5.6% will be applicable.